 \subsection{Hardware Structure}

-The hardware is comprised of $ePLC$ and visual system ($VS$) shown in Fig.\ref{fig:Hardware}.
+Fig.\ref{fig:Hardware} shows hardware comprising $ePLC$ and the visual system ($VS$).
 The $ePLC$ is a customized structure.
 The number of digital input/output, analog input/output, and controlled servo system could be increased according to requirements.
-Particularly, the number of processors of $ePLC$ could also be customized in cater to high performance-motion-control applications, and in motion-control-function contained applications more than two processors are always adopted that one processor is mainly used to logic control and the others are used for motion control.
-Fig. \ref{fig:Hardware} shows a typical $ePLC$ which adopts two processor architecture: a master and a slave processor.
-The shared memory is used to interact data between master and slave processor.
-The $VS$ normally contains one or more cameras, and a processor for visual tasks.
-The communication between $ePLC$ and $VS$ could adopt multiple protocols, such as TCP, modbus, and CAN.
+Particularly, the number of $ePLC$ processors could be customized for high-performance motion control applications.
+In motion control function-contained applications, more than two processors are always adopted, wherein one processor is mainly used for logic control, and the others are used for motion control.
+Fig. \ref{fig:Hardware} shows a typical $ePLC$, which adopts a two-processor architecture: a master and a slave processor.
+Shared memory is used for data interaction between the master and slave processors.
+The $VS$ normally contains one or more cameras and a processor for visual tasks.
+The communication between the $ePLC$ and the $VS$ could adopt multiple protocols, such as TCP, Modbus, and CAN.

 \begin{figure}